joscheuerer/hands-on-workshop/docs/lab1.md

 ![Deployfromrepo](image/deployfromrepo.png)

-### More points to explore for you or with instructor
+### More points to explore for you and with instructor
+After the first exercise you can try the different tabs in the workflow you just created.
+Also the instructor will go through the following points with the group:

 * Approval for workflow
 * Schedule create or destroy for specific times
 * State management